-In all probability the existing Articles will not contain the sufficient clauses to reflect the new share rights and restrictions.
-Most certainly for any pre 2006 Act companies you will need to change the articles to update them to the new act and bring in the share capital rights and limits.
-For existing 2006 Act Companies it is advisable to detail in the Articles the rights of the shares.
+In all probability, the existing articles will not contain the sufficient clauses to reflect the new share rights and restrictions.
+Most certainly for any pre-2006 Act companies, you will need to change the articles to update them to the new act, and bring in the share capital rights and limits.
+For existing 2006 Act companies, it is advisable to detail in the articles the rights of the shares.
 You will also need to consider entering the new share classes with an upper limit to negate the need to increase the limit each time you want to issue new shares in a share class.
-Most importantly, without the new share class rights entered you may find that you may not have the correct wording to allow for differential dividends and therefore distributing different dividends to different classes may be invalid.
+Most importantly, without the new share class rights entered, you may find that you may not have the correct wording to allow for differential dividends.
+Therefore, distributing different dividends to different classes may be invalid.

 Companies Act 2006

-Under the terms of the new Companies Act 2006 resolutions must be filed within 15 days from the date of the resolution and failure to file may result in a fine or prosecution.
-NOTE this may only be actioned if a complaint is received concerning the late filing.
+Under the terms of the new Companies Act 2006, resolutions must be filed within 15 days from the date of the resolution, and failure to file may result in a fine or prosecution.
+Please note, this may only be actioned if a complaint is received concerning the late filing.

 Filing with Companies House